danieljharvey/website-face/posts/2023-02-08-llvm-compiler-part-1.markdown

 Given some user input, parsing returns either a valid `Expr` or a (hopefully) helpful error.

+The whole parser can be seen [here](https://github.com/danieljharvey/mimsa/tree/trunk/llvm-calc/src/Calc/Parser).
 We'll not go into too much depth as there are already lots of great references on parsing, but a few details are worth noting.

 ### Which library?